auxghlann/afi-uffun/README.md

 ## Our Solution

+> UFFUN, means "tulong" or "help" in ibanag, a dialect in the northern region in the Philippines

-UFFUN.AI acts as a centralized AI layer between callers and responders.
+UFFUN acts as a centralized AI layer between callers and responders.

 Instead of forcing people to memorize multiple numbers, the system allows a user to describe the emergency in natural language.
 UFFUN then:
 - understands the report,